AthanasiosChristopoulos/KAFKA_PSO/ReadMe.md

  - i need you to find a tensorflow solution online which achieves a high accuracy
  - i need multiple classes (5 up to 10) and each class has about the same class appearance frequency
         - even class distribution among the samples
+ - no CNN (like no image recognition)
+ - have enough rows / samples like somewhere near 80000
+ - have a reasonable amount of features (not over 100)

 ## Improve congvergence:
  - change model
  - change constants => velocity, inertia, C1, C2